Products

 We have strict sourcing guidelines and only cite from current scientific research, such as scholarly articles, dentistry textbooks, government agencies, and medical journals.
 This also includes information provided by the American Dental Association (ADA), the American Association of Orthodontics (AAO), and the American Academy of Pediatrics (AAP).

-1. Evans et al. “The Caries Management System: are preventive effects sustained postclinical trial?.”
-Community dentistry and oral epidemiology, 2015.
+2. Evans et al. “The Caries Management System: are preventive effects sustained postclinical trial?”
+Community Dentistry and Oral Epidemiology, 2015.

-2. Tracye et al. “Advantages of Teledentistry Technologies”, The Journal of Multidisciplinary Care, Decisions in Dentistry, 2017.
+3. Moore et al. “Advantages of Teledentistry Technologies.”
+The Journal of Multidisciplinary Care, Decisions in Dentistry, 2017.

-5. Kisely, S. “No Mental Health without Oral Health.”
-Canadian journal of psychiatry.
-Revue canadienne de psychiatric, 2012.
+6. Kisely, S. “No Mental Health without Oral Health.”
+Canadian Journal of Psychiatry.
+Revue Canadienne de Psychiatric, 2012.

-6. Ellis, Mathew, and Ilona Johnson.
-“Exploring dentists' professional behaviours reported in United Kingdom newspaper media.”
-British dental journal, 2020.
+7. Ellis et al. “Exploring dentists’ professional behaviours reported in United Kingdom newspaper media.”
+British Dental Journal, 2020.

 linkedin facebook pinterest youtube rss twitter instagram facebook-blank rss-blank linkedin-blank pinterest youtube twitter instagram